Bhupesh-V/Bhupesh-V.github.io/hire.md

 I work with following stuff:

-- Go (Microservices, GraphQL, gRPC, REST, CLIs)
+- Go (Microservices, GraphQL, gRPC, REST, CLIs).
-- Python (Django, Flask, APIs, CLIs)
+- Python (Django, Flask, APIs, CLIs).
-- Bash/Shell Scripting, the Unix ecosystem
+- Bash/Shell Scripting, the Unix ecosystem.

 ## `Domain B`: As a Technical Writer

 If you have a developer-facing product I can help you figure out your documentation, blogs, marketing tactics etc.

 ### Things I usually write about (open-ended)